Wall Art with Wes Walters

 What is it?

-The Wall Art gallery introduces a new concept in the art form.
-Artists can now move beyond individual canvas artworks to have their work meticulously reproduced on high quality wallcoverings.
-The work can then be mounted on any smooth interior surface dramatically transforming the space.
-This page will evolve to represent the works of many different Australian artists.
+Wall Art introduces a new concept in the art form.
+Artists can now move beyond individual canvas artworks to have their work meticulously reproduced on high quality materials: wallcoverings, curtains, upholstery fabrics and vinyls, even carpets or rugs .
+The work can then be installed / manufactured, applied to any appropriate interior product or surface dramatically transforming the space.

 How does it work?

+Select the artwork, the size of the reproduction, and the type of surface you want it printed on.
+We will then manufacture and deliver / install an outstanding artwork reproduction.
 We are now in the Digital Age.
-Advanced manufacturing techniques now make it possible recreate any image of sufficient quality on high quality wallcoverings.
+Advanced manufacturing techniques now make it possible recreate any image of sufficient quality on high quality materials.
 To bring this to life requires:

 - A high quality image: 300 to 1400 DPI